 The market risk disclosure index measures the amount of information that BHCs disclose about their market risk exposures, not the content of that information.
 It is a count of the number of data items disclosed, not an indicator of the amount or nature of market risk exposure undertaken by the BHC.
-In that sense, it is similar to the disclosure indexes constructed by Nier and Baumann (2006) and Zer (2014), though it is based on different types of data.
-It is also quite similar to a VaR disclosure index developed independently by Pérignon and Smith (2010).12 The Pérignon and Smith (2010) index covers much of the same information as the index in this article, though the authors use their index primarily to make cross-country comparisons of disclosure practices rather than to examine the link between the index and future risk and performance.13
+In that sense, it is similar to the disclosure indices constructed by Nier and Baumann (2006) and Zer (2014), though based on different types of data.
+It is also quite similar to a VaR disclosure index developed independently by Pérignon and Smith (2010).
+The Pérignon and Smith (2010) index covers much of the same information as the index in this paper, though they use their index primarily to make cross-country comparisons of disclosure practices rather than to examine the link between the index and future risk and performance.12